I now have 2 versions of this article. The one below is suitable for iOS 6 and earlier.

 Get our Apple iOS 8 user guide FREE!

-Click the link below to signup for our guide showing you how the latest version of Apple’s Operating System – iOS 8 – will work on your iPhone, iPad or iPod for free!
+Click the button below to signup for our guide showing you how the latest version of Apple’s Operating System – iOS 8 – will work on your iPhone, iPad or iPod for free!

 That’s right, a free user guide showing you the new features.